Italian Apple Cake (One Bowl)

 - Stir in the yogurt, butter, and vanilla extract.
 Use a fork or spatula to combine until smooth (not the electric mixer).

-- In a separate bowl, mix the dry ingredients (flour, cinnamon, baking powder and salt) until combined.
+- Sift the dry ingredients (flour, cinnamon, baking powder and salt) until combined into the bowl of the wet ingredients.

-- Add the dry ingredients to the wet mixture.
-Stir gently until well combined.
+- Stir gently until wet and dry ingredients are well combined.
 Add the apples and mix gently.
 Pour the batter into the prepared pan.

 - Bake for 45 minutes, or until a toothpick comes out clean.
 If the cake starts to brown too much on top, tent it with with foil during the last 10 minutes of cooking.